research-ag/icrc-84/icrc-84.md

 }) query;
 ```

+An empty vector in the argument means that all supported tokens are queried
+and a non-empty vector means that only the tokens in the vector are queried.

-If one of the specified `Token` is not supported by the service then the call will throw the async error `canister_reject` with error message `"UnknownToken"`.
+If one of the specified `Token` in the vector is not supported by the service then the call will throw the async error `canister_reject` with error message `"UnknownToken"`.

 Credit balances are private.
 The above method returns the balance of the caller.